 The Company elected to account for the Convertible Notes under the fair value option of accounting upon issuance of the Convertible Notes.
 At issuance the Company recognized the fair value of the Convertible Notes of \$65.1 million with the remaining \$0.4 million of proceeds received allocated to the PIPE Warrants.
-As of March 31, 2023 and December 31, 2022, the fair value of the Convertible Notes were \$57.4 million and \$62.5 million, respectively, of which \$1.1 million and \$1.6 million, respectively, representing accrued interest, is included in accrued expenses and other current liabilities on the consolidated balance sheets.
-The gain on fair value of the Convertible Notes during the three months ended March 31, 2023 was \$4.6 million of which \$1.1 million is included in interest expense, which is recognized based on the effective interest method
+As of June 30, 2023 and December 31, 2022, the fair value of the Convertible Notes were \$59.1 million and \$62.5 million, respectively, of which \$0 million and \$1.6 million, respectively, representing accrued interest, is included in accrued expenses and other current liabilities on the consolidated balance sheets.
+The gain on fair value of the Convertible Notes during the six months ended June 30, 2023 was \$3.3 million of which \$2.3 million is included in interest expense, which is recognized based on effective interest method.

 The primary reason for electing the fair value option is for simplification and cost-benefit considerations of accounting for the Convertible Notes (the hybrid financial instrument) at fair value in its entirety versus bifurcation of the embedded derivatives.
 The fair value was determined using a binomial lattice valuation model.
 The significant inputs to the valuation of the Convertible Notes at fair value are Level 3 inputs since they are not directly observable.
-The significant assumptions used in the model are the discount rate of 15.04%, which is based on the company's credit rating, volatility of 96.85% and 41 time-nodes.
+The significant assumptions used in the model are the discount rate of 13.80%, which is based on the company's credit rating, volatility of 97.67% and 38 time-nodes.

 The Company did not timely make the payment of the accrued interest on the Convertible Notes due on March 1, 2023.
-On March 26, 2023, the Company, the Notes Guarantors and Holders entered into limited waivers and consents pursuant to which each holder agreed to (i) waive the Specified Default and any payment obligation of the Company under the Indenture with respect to the March Interest Payment, (ii) in lieu of the March Interest Payment and payment of the accrued interest on the Convertible Notes due on September 1, 2023 (collectively, the "Interest Payments"), (a) receive a Promissory Note (as defined below) and (b) amend the Warrant Agreement (as defined below) to reduce the exercise price of the warrants governed thereby from \$11.50 to \$0.01, and (iii) consent to the entry into the Supplemental Indenture.
+On March 26, 2023, the Company, the Notes Guarantors and Holders entered into limited waivers and consents pursuant to which each holder agreed to (i) waive the Specified Default (as defined below) and any payment obligation of the Company under the Indenture with respect to the March Interest Payment (as defined below), (ii) in lieu of the March Interest Payment and payment of the accrued interest on the Convertible Notes due on September 1, 2023 (collectively, the "Interest Payments"), (a) receive a promissory note and (b) amend the Warrant Agreement (as defined below) to reduce the exercise price of the warrants governed thereby from \$11.50 to \$0.01, and (iii) consent to the entry into the Supplemental Indenture (as defined below).

-The Supplemental Indenture, among other things, (i) lowered the minimum amounts of liquidity the Company must maintain on a consolidated basis for each quarter in 2023 and the first quarter of 2024, (ii) added restrictions on the Company's ability to make payments relating to certain restricted investments, (iii) decreased the maximum amount of equity interests that the Company may repurchase, redeem, acquire or retire, (iv) removed the Company's ability to issue preferred stock or incur certain unsecured indebtedness or junior lien indebtedness, (v) decreased other permitted debt baskets, (vi) decreased the threshold for a cross-default for purposes of determining an Event of Default and (vii) added a new Event of Default in the event the Company does not consummate an underwritten primary equity offering providing at least \$10 million of proceeds to the Company by April 30, 2023.
+The Supplemental Indenture, among other things, (i) lowered the minimum amounts of liquidity the Company must maintain on a consolidated basis for each quarter in 2023 and the first quarter of 2024, (ii) added restrictions on the Company's ability to make payments relating to certain restricted investments, (iii) decreased the maximum amount of equity interests that the Company may repurchase, redeem, acquire or retire, (iv) removed the Company's ability to issue preferred stock or incur certain unsecured indebtedness or junior lien indebtedness, (v) decreased other permitted debt baskets, (vi) decreased the threshold for a cross-default for purposes of determining an Event of Default (as defined in the Indenture) and (vii) added a new Event of Default in the event the Company did not consummate an underwritten primary equity offering providing at least \$10 million of proceeds to the Company by April 30, 2023.